header-banner-gmo-10-things.jpg

 5. Some countries really don’t like GMO.
 Seriously.

-In 2015, 38 countries had a ban on the cultivation of GM crop,6 and with new laws and technologies always developing, such regulation is constantly under review.
+In 2015, 38 countries had a ban on the cultivation of GM crops,6 and with new laws and technologies always developing, such regulation is constantly under review.
 This distrust can be traced back to uncertainty.
 As mentioned earlier, even our definition of GMO can vary, so it can all become quite messy.
-Even scientists are divided in their opinions and do not wish to assert GMO as definitively safe or unsafe.7 The official scientific consensus may back GM,8 but people like certainty across the board when it comes to matters this important, and this is where division can arise.
+Even scientists are divided in their opinions and do not wish to assert GMOs as definitively safe or unsafe.7 The official scientific consensus may back GM,8 but people like certainty across the board when it comes to matters this important, and this is where division can arise.

 6. The US was the first country to invent GMO crops